Article

 A Few Extra Insights

 Hopefully, we've helped answer some questions you've had about branding.
-And maybe you have more, so we're always happy to chat.
-As you think about your brand, here are a few extra insights to help:
+If you have any more, we're always happy to chat.
+As you think about how to improve your brand, here are a few extra insights to help: